buildpacks/rfcs/text/0000-plan-flags.md

 	special-edition = false
 ```

-The following are examples the Build Plan (TOML) and the Buildpack Plan (TOML) for when the lifecyle does not merge them together as per the `provides.strategy` setting:
+The following is an example of the Build Plan (TOML) and the Buildpack Plan (TOML) when the lifecyle does not merge them together as per the `provides.strategy` setting:

-Build Plan (TOML)
+### Build Plan (TOML)
 ```toml
 [[provides]]
 name = "node"